steveonlinux/learn_to_code/src/data/data.md

 | ByteArray             | bytearray | A list or array of byte values                      | Yes     | bytearray(...)                       |

 # Visualizing Objects
 Python groups bit patterns into *objects*.
-Objects are like boxes, that keep track:
+Objects are like boxes, that keep track of:
 * What type of data is inside of it
 * The literal value of the data
 * Its location in memory
 * How often the object is used

 Python is known as an *object oriented* language.
 Keep in mind that not all programming languages utilize objects.
 In some languages, the programmer must keep track of the location of data, and what type that data is themselves.
 Due to the object paradigm, Python is a *strongly typed language*.
 In strongly typed languages, the data type of an object doesn't change implicitly.
+Essentially, data objects are like a box that exists somewhere in the computer's memory.
+This box contains the data itself, and everything the computer needs to know what that data means and to use that data.
+In the next section, we'll cover variables, which are used to give names to different objects.